administrative staff overtime lawyer

 If you believe the work you do does not rise to the level required for the administrative exemption, and you have worked more than 40 hours per week, you could be owed up to double your unpaid back overtime.
 Remember, job titles and descriptions of job duties are not the main determining factors.
 Nor does it matter whether your employer has asked you to sign a contract that states you fall under the administrative exemption or are otherwise not entitled to overtime.
 Instead, the actual work you do must be compared to the FLSA’s standards, as well as any applicable state or local rules.

-If you believe you are entitled to overtime that you aren’t receiving, The Lore Law Firm can assist you in recovering the compensation you deserve.
+If you believe you are entitled to overtime that you aren’t receiving, an administrative staff overtime pay lawyer at The Lore Law Firm can assist you in recovering the compensation you deserve.
+Our commitment to working on a contingency basis means you can pursue justice without financial risk—no fees unless we win.
 Submit our free and confidential client intake form so we can review your situation today.